An award-winning journalist shares her top tips for handling sick days as a self-employed professional and creative entrepreneur.

 5. Don’t leave things to the last minute

 I’m immensely grateful that I didn’t get sick in the week that I had three deadlines, all of which I’d left until the last minute.
-I finished them, no problem, but had I gotten sick then or had any other kind of emergency to tend to, I’d have been in trouble.
+I finished them, no problem, but had I gotten sick then or had any other emergency to tend to, I’d have been in trouble.
 The only way around this is to factor these emergency periods into your deadlines.
-You may never end up needing them, but if you do, you won’t have risked relationships and further work by going missing one day before deadline (or sitting zombie-like in front of your computer at 2am).
+You may never end up needing them, but if you do, you won’t have risked relationships and further work by going missing one day before the deadline (or sitting zombie-like in front of your computer at 2am).

 FREE RESOURCE: